conda/conda/docs/source/user-guide/tasks/build-packages/environment-variables.rst

 ====================================================

-All of the above environment variables are also set during the test process, except with the test prefix instead of the build prefix.
+All of the above environment variables are also set during the test process, using the test prefix instead of the build prefix.